RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
-Now we will log into Client-1's VM on Remote Desktop and will attempt to ping DC-1's private IP address from the clients virtual machine.
+Now we will log into Client-1's VM on Remote Desktop and will attempt to ping DC-1's private IP address from the client's virtual machine.
 The "ping" command tests network connectivity between devices using their private IP address on the same network.
-First, search "Powershell" in the windows search bar -> ping the Private IP address.
+First, search "PowerShell" in the Windows search bar -> ping the Private IP address.
 If Packets sent and received are 4 for each, and there is 0% packet loss, then that means the domain controller is online and is connected to the client's machine.
 </p>
 <br />
 <p>